“No, a tortilla with only cheddar cheese and sour cream is not a good choice! Let’s add some taco meat to it.”

 LESSON 1: What are the Food Groups?

-The first book we read was The Edible Pyramid: Good Eating Everyday by Loreen Leedy.
+The first book we read for our Nutrition Unit Study was The Edible Pyramid: Good Eating Everyday by Loreen Leedy.
 This book does a great job of giving an overview of what is in each food group.
 The story is of ordering food at a restaurant and the menu includes pages on each food group.
 It was a great visual of variety in each category.
 It’s also a Reading Rainbow book pick!

 One of my favorite parts of homeschool is while the teaching may be for a short part of the day the discussion and learning happens all day long.
 After we introduced the different food groups, the kids kept talking about it at every meal.
 They would dissect was was on their plates.
 When they were still hungry they would evaluate their meal and see what group they had missed to find something else to eat.